TravieCooper/QA-Profile-Bondar-Volodymyr/README.md

-Volodymyr Bondar – QA Manual Tester
+Volodymyr Bondar – QA Manual Tester | Web & Mobile Testing

 About Me

-Hello!
-My name is Volodymyr Bondar, and I am an aspiring QA Manual Tester based in Münster, Germany.

-In January 2025, I successfully completed my training at Hillel IT School, one of the best IT schools in Ukraine, with the highest grade, "Excellent" (certificate attached).
-During the course, I gained extensive theoretical and practical knowledge in software, web, and mobile application testing.
+I am a dedicated QA Manual Tester with strong analytical thinking and keen attention to detail.
+In January 2025, I successfully completed my training at Hillel IT School with the highest grade, “Excellent” (certificate attached).
+During this course, I gained extensive theoretical and practical knowledge in software, web, and mobile testing.

-As part of my portfolio, I created a testing project for the website demoblaze.com.
-This includes a detailed checklist, test cases, and bug reports, which I documented as GitHub Issues.
+To apply my skills, I created a testing project for the website demoblaze.com, which includes a detailed checklist, test cases, and bug reports, all documented as GitHub Issues.

-Why Me?

-With my strong analytical skills and attention to detail, I can effectively identify and document software defects.
-I work in a structured and solution-oriented manner and enjoy collaborating in a team.
-Additionally, I have a growing interest in test automation and am eager to expand my skills in this area.
+I am also highly interested in test automation and motivated to further develop my skills in this area.

+⸻

 Professional Experience & Transferable Skills
-Before moving to Germany, I worked in two different but valuable fields:

-Ammonia Synthesis Operator
+Quality Control & Process Monitoring

-A significant part of my work involved monitoring and adjusting various parameters on a computer to ensure the quality of the final product.
-I had to simultaneously track multiple factors that influenced each other.
-This experience honed my attention to detail, quick decision-making, and quality awareness – all essential qualities for a QA tester.
+As an Operator in Ammonia Synthesis, I was responsible for monitoring and adjusting key parameters to ensure consistent product quality.
+This experience sharpened my data analysis, quick decision-making, and defect detection abilities—essential qualities for a QA tester.

-Sales Manager & Department Head
-This role helped me become more stress-resistant, communicative, and team-oriented.
-One of the most important lessons I learned is that with the right mindset and persistence, anything is possible.
-Additionally, I developed analytical skills and strategic planning abilities.
+Data Analysis & Decision-Making

+As a Sales Manager & Department Head, I developed planning, analytical, and organizational skills.
+Managing customer relations and business operations strengthened my communication skills and teamwork abilities.

+⸻

 Languages & Technical Skills
-Languages: German (A2, improving), English (confident) Tools & Technologies: GitHub, Jira, TestCaseLab, Postman, MS Office Testing Expertise: Manual testing, test case creation, bug reporting, regression testing, performance testing I am looking for an opportunity to gain practical experience in QA and am open to part-time or freelance work.

- Feel free to contact me!
+Languages:
+	•	German: A2 (improving)
+	•	English: Fluent

+Testing Experience:
+	•	Manual Testing (Web & Mobile)
+	•	Test Case Creation & Bug Reporting
+	•	Regression Testing, Performance Testing

+Tools & Technologies:
+	•	Test Management: Jira, TestCaseLab
+	•	API Testing: Postman
+	•	Version Control: GitHub
+	•	Office Software: MS Office

+  📫 I look forward to your contact!

-📞 Телефон 0157 352 454 57
+📞 my mobile numer: 0157 352 454 57

 📧 Email volodymyrbondar935@gmail.com and karlpaino881@gmail.com